How to draft a notebook or journal cover in any size

 Always remember to add 1 cm seam allowance around the panel, so my middle panel is: 14 cm by 27 cm.

-Because the middle panel is a simple rectangle I usually prefer to save on paper and do not create a seperate pattern piece.
-Instead just make a note on the SIDE PANEL pattern piece what dimension the MIDDLE PANEL is and add additional label:
+Because the middle panel is a simple rectangle, I usually prefer to save on paper and not create a separate pattern piece.
+Instead, just make a note on the SIDE PANEL pattern piece what dimension the MIDDLE PANEL is and add an additional label:

 MIDDLE PANEL, cut x 1 external fabric + interfacing (14 cm / 27 cm)